 1. Initial Data Overview: In the original data, you had sales recorded up to December 2023.

-Your pivot table showed the total revenue for each product and salesperson based on this data.
+Your pivot table showed the total revenue for each product and the individual sales-person based on this data.

 NOTE: For this example, we have chosen the entire column B:E